 The printing of one-rupee notes was discontinued in 1994 because of high printing cost as compared to their lives.

-Similarly, the notes of two-rupee and five-rupee denominations were subsequently discontinued for the same reason, Mr Agrawal said.
+Similarly, the notes of two-rupees and five-rupees denominations were subsequently discontinued for the same reason, Mr. Agrawal said.

 The denominations have been coinised.

 However, the Union Finance Ministry subsequent to a gazette-notification dated December 16, 2014 ultimately re-issued one-rupee notes on March 6, 2015 at Shrinathji Temple (Nathdwara), Rajasthan, Mr. Agrawal said.